 Prioritization Summary

-The above scenarios provide only a few examples of how the these data can be used for priority establishment for brook trout in the Chesapeake Bay watershed.
+The above scenarios provide only a few examples of how these data can be used for priority establishment for brook trout in the Chesapeake Bay watershed.
 Applying a hierarchical approach that utilizes information summarized at various scales may provide the best watershed-wide priorities, but this approach could start at any level and continue to the segment level.
 For example, a state agency or watershed organization may only be concerned with the priorities within their work area.
 In such instances, groups could begin prioritizations at the HUC12 level, and establish priorities that matched their mission and conservation goals.

 Discussion